eric-tang40/messagingApp/README.md

 ## Setup Instructions

 1. Clone and Pull
    - Make sure this is the first time you are cloning the repository.
-If you have previously cloned it, delete the instance of the repository on your local machine before pulling.
+If you have previously cloned it, delete the instance of the repository on your local machine before re-cloning.

 2. Navigate to python_backend/
    - Run `cd python_backend/`